Scientific Name

 Origin

-Crassula 'Buddha's Temple' is a hybrid created by Myron Kimnach in 1959.
-It results from the cross between Crassula pyramidalis and Crassula perfoliata var. minor (formerly known as Crassula falcata).
+Crassula 'Buddha's Temple' is a hybrid created by Myron Kimnach in 1959 from the cross between Crassula pyramidalis and Crassula perfoliata var. minor (formerly known as Crassula falcata).

 Description

-Crassula 'Buddha's Temple' is an eye-catching succulent with leaves densely stacked and folded up at the edges, forming a usually square-shaped column.
+Crassula 'Buddha's Temple' is an eye-catching succulent with leaves densely stacked and gently curled at their tips, forming usually square-shaped columns.
 Because one of its parents, Crassula pyramidalis, is a variable species, there are also 5- or 6-angled forms of this hybrid.
 The columns can grow up to 6 inches (15 cm) tall and 1.6 inches (4 cm) wide, producing branches from the sides.
 The leaves are flat, heart-shaped, silvery-grey to grayish-green, and covered with a powdery coating.

 The pink to nearly white flowers appear in compact, rounded clusters, usually in spring and summer.